I’m a Colorado local with trustworthy recommendations on where to stay in Boulder, Colorado.

 👉 Best Area For Parks | ✨ Best South Boulder Hotels: Hilton Garden Inn Boulder • Residence Inn by Marriott Boulder Canyon Boulevard • Boulder Marriott

-South Boulder is a calm suburban area with plenty of outdoor parks and trails.
+South Boulder is a calm, suburban area.
+It’s the best area to stay in Boulder, CO for grassy outdoor parks.
 The Rocky Mountain foothills loom above the area, providing a beautiful backdrop for everything that goes on there!